Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline|

-(i) No amount/estimate for Timor-Leste: Policy Advice for COVID-19 Economic Recovery in Southeast Asia, covering 9 countries (USD5 million total); (ii) USD1.15 million allocation for TA9950-REG: Regional Support to Address the Outbreak of Coronavirus Disease 2019 and Potential Outbreaks of Other Communicable Diseases; (iii) June 1, additional USD0.01 million in financing under the Evidence-Based and Strategic Country Knowledge Support project of the ADB. [update].
+(i) No amount/estimate for Timor-Leste: Policy Advice for COVID-19 Economic Recovery in Southeast Asia, covering 9 countries (USD5 million total); (ii) USD1.6 million allocation for TA9950-REG: Regional Support to Address the Outbreak of Coronavirus Disease 2019 and Potential Outbreaks of Other Communicable Diseases; (iii) June 18, USD1 million in funding under the program, COVID-19 Food Security Emergency Response.

 |08B2 - Other||USD8,317,380||USD8,317,380||

 (i) May 11, almost USD1 million in support from the United Nations Development Group from the UN COVID-19 Response & Recover fund; (ii) USD1.1 million in health assistance to Timor-Leste to help prepare laboratory systems, activate case-finding, support technical experts, among others, from the U.S. Agency for International Development (USAID); (iii) May 20, AUD10 million in quick financial support from Australia to support Pacific countries hit by both the recent cyclone and pandemic.

 (i) This amount is part of the USD250 million transferred from the Petroleum Fund (See Health of Measure 5); (ii) As part of the package, the authorities revealed its intention to have a credit program, such as reduced interest rates, credit guarantees for importers of essential goods, and emergency loans, to avoid bankruptcies, keep businesses open, and support households resolve their financial difficulties.